virtual-world-framework/vwf/docs/install/install.md

 	fi
 	export PATH

-Now you can install the RugyGems to the system (as root):
+Now you can install the RubyGems to the system (as root):

 	# bundle install